 At bedtime, your blood sugar should be:

 For people with type 2 diabetes, the American Diabetes Association also recommends that blood sugar targets be individualized.
-Talk to your doctor and diabetes educator about your goals.
+Talk to your provider and diabetes educator about the best goals for you.
+General guidelines are:

 After meals (1 to 2 hours after eating), your blood sugar should be: